 The staff is made up of trained, licensed, and knowledgeable individuals, some of whom have spent their life work with mosquito control, with decades of experience.
 The staff is divided into four areas of expertise; Field Operations, Wetlands Management, Surveillance/Entomology, and Biology.

-Employees hold a Commercial Applicator (Core) Pesticide License, and are requested to obtain their Category 47 certification, which specialized in mosquitos and public health.
+Employees hold a Commercial Applicator (Core) Pesticide License, and are requested to obtain their Category 47 Pesticide License, which specialized in mosquito and biting fly control, as well as public health.
 Field Technicians continue their training by participating in the Pesticide Applicator Continuing Education, in which license holders expand their professional knowledge to make them a more valuable applicator.
 The Division of Crop and Pest Management in the Department of Agriculture Resources require license holders to complete a minimum number of continuing education contact hours or credits within a three-year certification period.